-Thirty years ago today—on May 6, 1985—Vancouver blues legend Jim Byrnes was in the midst of a week-long stint at a nightclub in the West End.
+On May 6, 1985, Vancouver blues legend Jim Byrnes was in the midst of a week-long stint at a nightclub in the West End.

-That’s no big whoop as far as Vancouver music history goes, but considering how much Byrnes has contributed to the city’s blues scene since then, I figured it was worth a mention three decades later.
+That’s no big whoop as far as Vancouver music history goes, but considering how much Byrnes has contributed to the city’s blues scene since then, I figured it was worth a mention all these years later.

 Besides, back then I interviewed the 36-year-old Byrnes for my weekly column Night Shift, and I haven’t kept those old yellowing pages lying around for nothin’.

 To keep the time period in perspective, this was two years before Byrnes’ acting career took of with his role as “Lifeguard” on the locally shot TV series Wiseguy.

 Here’s the story that was printed in the Georgia Straight‘s May 10 issue under the headline Jim’s Byrnin’ Up the Clubs.

 “It seems to wax and wane,” said blues master Jim Byrnes, speaking of the local blues scene.
 He and his band—one of the tightest and most accomplished R&B outfits in Canada—were doing their part to keep the spirit of the blues alive last week in a six-night stand at The Embassy on Davie.